kaushalsagar/Jenkins-with-agent-kubernetes/README.md

-Step 2) Create a pipeline that runs around 20 mins so that you can exec into jenkins slave pod and copy your kubeconfig file as
+Create a pipeline that runs around 20 mins so that you can exec into jenkins slave pod and copy your kubeconfig file as /root/.kube/config
-        /root/.kube/config
-        and
-        aws credential file as
+        and aws credential file as /root/.aws/credentials
-        /root/.aws/credentials